Tenant Screening Guide South Africa

 Steps:

-- Obtain written consent from applicant
+- Obtain written consent from the applicant (required under POPIA and the National Credit Act)

 - Review credit score and payment history